stanfordnlp/stanza/_pages/ner_models.md

 canonical train/dev/test splits for all datasets except for the WikiNER datasets, for which we used random splits.

 The Ukrainian model and its score [was provided by gawy](https://github.com/stanfordnlp/stanza/issues/319).
 The Armenian model [was provided by ShakeHakobyan](https://github.com/stanfordnlp/stanza/issues/1206).
+The Polish model [was provided by Karol Saputa](https://github.com/stanfordnlp/stanza/issues/1070)

 | Language          | lcode  | Corpus          | Types     | F1    | Def?                                               | Since                              |  Doc     |
 | :--------------   | :----  | :-----          | :-------  | :---- | :------------------------------------------------: | :---:                              | :---------  |